 The Opportunity

-In the future, a promenade can be more than just a place to walk and bike; it can also serve as the connection for the site's mix of uses and be an attractive place in its own right.
+A promenade must be more than just a place to walk and bike; it also needs to serve as the connection for the site's mix of uses and be an attractive place in its own right.
 By lining these streets with shops, amenities, and places to eat, drink, and sit, these key connections can better serve their purpose of linking major destinations and directing the flow of foot traffic.

 Examples of Great Waterfront Streets